georgeOsdDev/markdown-edit/README.md

 For more option, see [programming API](http://codemirror.net/doc/manual.html) of CodeMirror, and Hack [Markdown Edit](http://github.com/georgeosddev/markdown-edit)

 ### Converter
-To Convert markdown to html, Markdown-Edit use [Github's API](http://developer.github.com/v3/markdown/#render-a-markdown-document-in-raw-mode).
+To Convert markdown to html, Markdown-Edit Use [Github's API](http://developer.github.com/v3/markdown/#render-a-markdown-document-in-raw-mode) as default.

 > The raw API is not JSON-based.
 It takes a Markdown document as plaintext `text/plain` or `text/x-markdown` and renders it as plain Markdown without a repository context (just like a README.md file is rendered – this is the simplest way to preview a readme online).